 Should My Child Learn Sign Language?

 To communicate effectively, everyone needs both to have the ability to share thoughts with others and be able to understand what other people are trying to communicate.
-If your child is visually impaired and has additional disabilities, sign language may be one tool she can use to convey her thoughts to others.
-Learning a few basic signs such as “more,” “help,” “play,” and “drink” that she can use to make her desires known may help her realize she can let others know what she wants in ways other than crying, reaching, or another form of nonverbal communication.
+If your child is blind or low vision and has additional disabilities, sign language may be one tool that can be used to convey thoughts to others.
+Learning a few basic signs such as “more,” “help,” “play,” and “drink” can be used to make your child’s desires known may help her realize she can let others know what she wants in ways other than crying, reaching, or another form of nonverbal communication.

 What Is Sign Language?

 Broadly, sign language is a language that uses signs made with the hands (manual signs) as well as other movements and gestures for communication.
 (American Sign Language, ASL, used by people who are deaf or hard of hearing, is an example of sign language.)
 The signs used have their own meaning and grammar, rather than corresponding one to one with English or another spoken language, but there are also sign systems that use manual signs to replicate English.

 If your child is blind or low vision, they will not be able to see you or others signing to them.
 They may need for you to sign in their hand so that they can feel the sign.
 Together with other members of the educational team, consideration will need to be given to how signs should be presented to your child.
 Consultation from a teacher of students with hearing impairments may be useful.